 - Keep the expense.

 When working with a reduced income, it’s wise to cut expenses and negotiate lower bills.
 Many financial tools can help you with this process.
 For example, you may want to check out:

 - Gabi, an online home and auto insurance comparison site

-- Arcadia Power, a website that might help you qualify for a lower electric bill
+- ElectricityRates.com, a website that might help you lower your electric bill by choosing a new supplier

 - Ibotta, an app that could help you lower your grocery bills